History/About Us

 By the 1950's, schools such as Conner's Valley, Lick Mountain, Locust Hill, and Gunton Park were all closed, and their pupils were transported to Max Meadows Elementary School.

-Max Meadows Elementary School, a public school for grades K-7, is located in a small, rural community in the eastern end of Wythe County.
+Max Meadows Elementary School, a public school for grades K-7, is located in a small, rural community at the eastern end of Wythe County.
 The original portion of the school was built in 1951.
-This school contained seven classrooms, a library, clinic, office, music room, and cafeteria.
+This school contained seven classrooms, a library, a clinic, an office, a music room, and a cafeteria.
 In 1957, two additions were connected to the original building to facilitate increasing enrollment.

 The 1990's

-During the 1990's the main building housed 15 classrooms, a gymnasium, cafeteria, library media center, speech therapy room, school nurse's office, the main office for the secretary and principal, and two smaller offices.
+During the 1990's the main building housed 15 classrooms, a gymnasium, a cafeteria, a library media center, a speech therapy room, a school nurse's office, the main office for the secretary and principal, and two smaller offices.
 To accommodate the enrollment during the 1990's, five mobile units were added.

 The 2000's